Soulmate (album)

-SOULmate is the fifth and final album by Canadian R&B/soul band jacksoul, released in 2009.
+Soulmate is the fifth and final album by Canadian R&B/soul band Jacksoul, released in 2009.
 It was released shortly after the death of Haydain Neale.
-All proceeds from the sales of the album will go to the Haydain Neale Family Trust.
+All proceeds from the sales of the album go to the Haydain Neale Family Trust.
+The song "Lonesome Highway" won R&B/Soul Recording of the Year at the Juno Awards of 2010.